hozumi/session-expiry/README.md

 Session-expiry is a Clojure/Ring middleware that set session expiration.
 Sessions are expired after a specified time from the last access.
-Expired session is removed when request come, but session id isn't changed.
+Expired session is removed when request come, so when request doesn't come expired session isn't removed.
+When session is removed, session id might not be changed or be changed.
+It depends on whether :session key is in the response map.

 ## Usage